 A beautiful sunrise is one of the few things that gets me out of bed early.
 And in Stowe, there’s nothing better than watching the sun rise over snow-capped mountains.
 The landscape is hushed and the bustle of the day is still hours away.
 In Stowe, mountain views rule.
 One of the best places to catch them is along the Stowe Rec Path.
 With over 5 miles of public paths, visitors can walk, run, or bike—all the while admiring Stowe’s natural beauty.

-I enter the Rec Path behind Stowe’s famous white-steepled church, but there are access points everywhere.
-Arched wooden bridges dot the landscape and I lose myself in the rhythmic sounds of the babbling brook.
+I enter the Rec Path behind Stowe’s famous white-steepled church, but access points are everywhere.
+Arched wooden bridges dot the landscape, and I lose myself in the rhythmic sounds of the babbling brook.
 I take comfort in the fact that bears hibernate and photograph the iconic covered bridge that links Main Street to Mountain Road.
 It starts to flurry, which adds a bit of whimsy to the bucolic scene.

 Coffee Break